CitizensFoundation/policy-synth/agents/docs/src/agents/solutions/web/searchWeb.md

 # SearchWebProcessor

-The `SearchWebProcessor` class extends the `BaseProcessor` to perform web searches using either Google or Bing search APIs and process the results.
+The `SearchWebProcessor` class extends the `BaseProlemSolvingAgent` to perform web searches using either Google or Bing search APIs and process the results.

 ## Properties